-2. Focus on Calories/calorie restriction V.S.
-Nutrient density.
+2. Focusing on Calorie Counting/Restriction V.S.
+Nutrient Density.

 Macronutrient – Source of calories: Carbohydrate, Fat, Protein